kinkerl/persy/en/sources/developer.txt

 .. note::
    Sphinx must be installed for this action.
 On Ubuntu, it is part of the python-sphinx package.

-First, you have to change in the project root of the documentation This is should be the parent directory of "/doc".
+First, you have to change in the project root of the documentation for you language(persy-doc-en).
+The directory should be the parent directory of "/doc".
 You can run

 .. code-block:: bash
   :linenos: